 Switch debugging mode on/off.
-If debug mode is activated the system traps encountered spy points (see spy/1) and trace points (see trace/1).
+If debug mode is activated the system traps encountered spy points (see spy/1) and break points.
 In addition, last-call optimisation is disabled and the system is more conservative in destroying choice points to simplify debugging.